 - experimentation with teaching and learning paradigms

 Nominations: Nominations for individuals or teaching teams may be made by any peer, department head/director, unit evaluation committee, or student.
-Nominations must be accompanied by appropriate supporting documentation such as summaries of student evaluations, peer teaching evaluations, course syllabi, teaching materials, etc. EITA Nomination forms may be downloaded from the Academic Affairs website.
+Nominations must be accompanied by appropriate supporting documentation such as summaries of student evaluations, peer teaching evaluations, course syllabi, teaching materials, etc. EITA Nomination forms may be downloaded HERE.

 Deadline: Completed nomination forms and all supporting documentation must be submitted by the deadline on the nomination form to the Office of the Provost and Vice President for Academic Affairs.

 Selection: All nominations will be reviewed by a Selection Advisory Committee chaired by the Provost and Vice President for Academic Affairs and composed of the Academic Deans and two members of the Teaching and Learning Advisory Committee.

 Recognition: Recipients of the NMU Excellence in Teaching Award will be recognized at the December Celebration of Excellence in Teaching and Scholarship.
 Up to two recipients annually receive a cash award of $1000.